rascol/Raspberry-Pi-PPS-Client/README.md

 These are the parameters shown in the status printout:

  * First two columns - date and time of the rising edge of the PPS signal.
- * Third column - the total number of PPS interrupts received since pps-client was started.
+ * Third column - the sequence count, i.e., the total number of PPS interrupts received since pps-client was started.
  * jitter - the time deviation in microseconds recorded at the reception of the PPS interrupt.
  * freqOffset - the frequency offset of the system clock in parts per million of the system clock frequency.
  * avgCorrection - the time corrections (in microseconds) averaged over the previous minute.